 My daughter’s Middle School Chinese teacher is throwing a great Chinese New Year’s party for all her students — 60 of them plus siblings!
 She is planning crafts, games, cooking demonstrations, and potluck.
 In addition, her students will perform — in Chinese — both skits and songs.
 It’s ambitious!
 Luckily, a lot of parents are also helping out.

-We are using the Lantern craft in the Moonbeams, Dumplings & Dragon Boats: A Treasury of Chinese Holiday Tales, Activities & Recipes book which is more complicated that the fold and cut red lantern craft you might have seen for Chinese New Year.
+We are using the Lantern craft in the Moonbeams, Dumplings & Dragon Boats: A Treasury of Chinese Holiday Tales, Activities & Recipes book which is more complicated than the fold-and-cut red lantern craft you might have seen for Chinese New Year.

 She demonstrated it to us.